 We Are Open:

 Tuesday – Saturday 10:00am – 6:00pm

 Starting May 19, 2014, businesses that supply packaging and printed paper to BC residents are responsible for collecting and managing these materials so they can be recycled.
-Multi-Material BC (MMBC), a non-profit organization working on behalf of these businesses, is responsible for residential recycling programs in many areas across BC, either directly or by working with local governments, First Nations, private companies and not-for-profit organizations.
+Recycle BC, a non-profit organization working on behalf of these businesses, is responsible for residential recycling programs in many areas across BC, either directly or by working with local governments, First Nations, private companies and not-for-profit organizations.

-Through MMBC’s packaging and printed paper recycling program, many BC residents are able to recycle types of packaging that are not commonly included in current curbside,
+Through Recycle BC’s packaging and printed paper recycling program, many BC residents are able to recycle types of packaging that are not commonly included in current curbside,

 multi-family and depot collection programs, including milk cartons, foam containers and packaging, plant pots, aluminum foil packaging, certain types of plastic film packaging and drink cups.